Civil union: United Kingdom

 Both same-sex marriages and civil unions of other nations will be automatically considered civil partnerships under UK law providing they came within Section 20 of the Act.
 This means, in some cases, non-Britons from nations with civil unions will have greater rights in the UK than in their native countries.
 For example, a Vermont civil union would have legal standing in the UK; however, in cases where one partner was American and the other British, the Vermont civil union would not provide the Briton with right of abode in Vermont (or any other US state or territory), whereas it would provide the American with right of abode in the UK.

 In September 2011, the succeeding coalition government announced its intention to legalise same-sex marriage in England and Wales by 2015 at the latest.
 The future status of civil partnerships is unclear.
 The Scottish Government, which has devolved responsibility for such legislation, held a consultation concerning both civil and religious same sex marriage in the autumn of 2011.
 Legislation to allow same-sex marriage in England and Wales was passed by the Parliament of the United Kingdom in July 2013 and came into force on 13 March 2014, and the first same-sex marriages took place on 29 March 2014.
 The first same-sex marriages in Scotland took place in December 2014.

 In June 2018, the Supreme Court ruled that restricting civil partnerships to same-sex couples was discriminatory.
 In response, the Prime Minister announced in October 2018 that civil partnerships would be opened to heterosexual couples.
+In autumn 2018 Theresa May announced that she would open up the "Civil Partnership" to heterosexual couples in England.
+As of 31st December 2019 it is possible for both same-sex and heterosexual couples to enter into a civil partnership in England.